Close Banner

 • Try to plan your visit for a less crowded time.

-• Spring for the electric wheelchair to save your energy instead of a standard wheelchair.
+• Spring for the electric wheelchair instead of a standard wheelchair to save your energy.

-• Plan to visit the Lower Lot early in the day for the shortest lines for the accessible vehicle.
+• Plan to visit the Lower Lot early in the day for the shortest lines for the ATVs.

-• Bring USB phone power cords — the electric wheelchairs have USB ports and they charge your phones!
+• Bring USB phone power cords — the ECVs have USB ports and they charge your phones!

 • Arrive early to secure a wheelchair — they can sell out!

-• Choose air-conditioned shows or the Studio Tour during the heat of the day.
+• Choose to ride the Studio Tour and see WaterWorld or visit Kung Fu Panda during the hotter hours of the day.

 • Never be afraid to ask an employee for help or information.

-• Bring hand wipes and/or sanitizer because it can be challenging to access the bathrooms sinks from a wheelchair and not all bathrooms have paper towels.
+• Bring hand wipes and/or sanitizer.
+It can be challenging to access the bathroom sinks from a wheelchair and not all bathrooms have paper towels.

-• Arrive early for shows to secure handicapped seating.
+• Arrive early for WaterWorld to secure disabled seating.

 • Ask about accessible seating at restaurants.
-They may seat you before you order and offer you a menu to peruse at your table at places such as The Three Broomsticks.
+They may seat you before you order and offer you a menu to peruse at your table at certain places, such as The Three Broomsticks.

 • The shops in the Wizarding World are very tight spaces for wheelchairs.
 Consider doing some shopping for Harry Potter candy and souvenirs at the more spacious Universal Studio Store near the park exit.

-• Watch out for traveling over the rough streets of the Wizarding World if you have conditions that can flare up from the vibration of going over surfaces similar to cobblestones.
+• Watch out when traveling over the rough streets of the Wizarding World if you have conditions that can flare up from the vibrations of going over surfaces similar to cobblestones.

 • Plan breaks, and don’t overdo it!

-Overall, our friend had an exciting day using a wheelchair at Universal Studios Hollywood.
-I mean, she had us frogs there to hop along to help her maximize her time and guide her towards the best experiences for her abilities, of course.
-We visited the Lower Lot early in the day for the shortest lines (for both rides and the trip down there).
-We consulted the weather report and chose the coolest day of the week to visit so she wouldn’t get overheated, and we planned indoor meals and the air-conditioned Special Effects show during the heat of the day.
-We all took advantage of the USB ports on the ECV to keep our phones fully juiced!
+We got Early Access tickets for Super Nintendo World and completed the Lower Lot early in the day for the shortest lines (for both rides and the trip down there and back up).
+We consulted the weather report and chose cooler times to visit so they wouldn’t get overheated.
+Our group opted for indoor meals and rides to avoid the heat of the day.
+Our group took advantage of the USB ports on the rented ECV to keep our phones fully juiced, too!
 We learned a thing or two, like getting to see where service animal cages are kept and how people with disabilities can access rides from different areas.
 It was a hoppin’ good time for all!

 If you have any tips for using a wheelchair at Universal Studios Hollywood, let us know in the comments below!
-Be sure to hop over for more information on managing Universal Studios Hollywood with disabilities and general tips to maximize time at Universal Studios Hollywood to make the most of your day in the park.
+Be sure to hop over for more information on managing Universal Studios Hollywood with disabilities and general tips to maximize time at Universal Studios Hollywood.

 Keep hopping!